 3 – Clipboard

-This will display a window where it shows the contents of the clipboard (of your VPS).
+Clicking on this button will display a window with the contents of your VPS clipboard:

-To paste text from the clipboard, right-click on the terminal window
+To paste text from the clipboard, right-click within the terminal window

-If you input text into the clipboard, make sure to click on the Clipboard icon again so that the browser saves it to the VPS’s clipboard
+If you input text into the clipboard, click the Clipboard icon again to ensure the browser saves it to the VPS's clipboard

 4 – Fullscreen